 Dec.
 6, 2019

-My model comes from writing for radio.
+My method derives originally from writing for radio.
 By its nature the meat and potatoes of a radio piece is the audio of other people talking.
 That is what I have to work with and that sets the bounds of what I can do.
 So until I've got that, there's no sense in worrying about what I'm trying to say.
 Instead I concentrate on the interviews.
 I make sure my subjects have free reign to talk, that the sound quality is good, that their personalities shine through.
 When I transcribe, I settle back and enjoy each conversation on its own merits, occasionally noting the bits that stick out, the bits that make me laugh or arch my eyebrows, the bits that sound like a real person and not a press release or a cliche.
 These might not have anything to do with the topic at hand: it could be a curious laugh, somebody swearing, an interesting anecdote, a cow's moo interrupting a train of thought.
 I write these on recipe cards, and when I'm done, I lay them out and try to put them in some order, like making a jigsaw puzzle.

 Sometimes the order is obvious: the cow mooing has to come after the bit where the farmer describes the farm, the description of the violent protest has to come before the police deny they used violence.
 Other times it's just a matter of taste: whatever tells the most engaging story or highlights the most appealing character.
 I used to think there was one true way of ordering any given set of cards, a manifestation of the unseen concept behind the story.
 But then the wind blew my painstaking arrangement across the room and I couldn't remember what I'd done.
 No big deal.
 The second arrangement turned out just as good as the first.
 Once the cards are in order, writing the script is easy, a matter of penning short bits of narration to introduce character, explain settings and set up quotes.